dzulfiqarzaky/react-typescript-repo-finder/README.md

 # react-typescript-repo-finder

 this is a simple website meant to find a user of github and their repository on github.
-This project is build using react, typescript, styled-component, antd, axios, jest. i tried to not change the design as much as posible from the requested design.
+This project is build using react, typescript, styled-component, antd, axios, skelleton-loading, jest. i tried to not change the design as much as posible from the requested design.

 About why i choose particular installed dependencies